OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 CONTROLLER

-Jagex Limited is the controller and responsible for your personal data (collectively referred to as “COMPANY”, “we”, “us” or “our” in this privacy policy).
+Jagex Limited acts as the data controller and is responsible for your personal data (collectively referred to as “COMPANY”, “we”, “us” or “our” in this privacy policy).

 We have appointed an external data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy policy.
 If you have any questions about this privacy policy, including any requests to exercise your legal rights, please contact the external DPO using the details set out below.

 CONTACT DETAILS

-Our full details are:
+Our full details are: Jagex Ltd Registered Office Address: 220 Cambridge Science Park, Cambridge, England, CB4 0WA

-Full name of legal entity: Jagex Limited

-Name of external DPO: Robert Healey
+Name of external Data Protection Officer : Robert Healey

 Email address: DPO@jagex.com

-Postal address: Relentless Privacy and Compliance Ltd Colmore House, Queensway, Birmingham, B4 6AT United Kingdom.
+Postal address: Relentless Privacy and Compliance Ltd Colmore House, Queensway, Birmingham, B4 6AT United Kingdom

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (_www.ico.org.uk_).
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number Fax: 01625 524 510 Email: casework@ico.org.uk

 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 CHANGES TO THE PRIVACY POLICY AND YOUR DUTY TO INFORM US OF CHANGES

-This version was last updated on December 30, 2019 and historic versions can be obtained by contacting us.
+This version was last updated on June 25, 2020 and historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.